KawarabeEcma/ecma-descriptions/youtube/stream.md

 In order to enjoy my stream, please read the following promises to me:

 1. Feel free to comment at any time!
-　(But please comment like "待機🥒", "waitting", "Hi" or "uwu" until this stream starts🙆‍♂️.)
+　(But please comment like "待機🥒", "えくまち🥒", "waitting", "Hi" or "uwu" until this stream starts🙆‍♂️.)
 2. Try to avoid comments that are unrelated with this stream🙈 (If you want to chat with other listeners, please use the free chat stream 🌟) 3.
 3. I will not touch subjects that sensitive topic or I do not want to talk about.
 Sorry🙇♂️